atreyasha/spp-explainability/docs/develop.md

     1. Report F_1 scores and performances of neural models

+        1.  report parameter counts in scores as well

-        1.  compare performance to that of other paper(s)
+        2.  compare performance to that of other paper(s)

-        2.  mention again about test partition difference due to making it unique
+        3.  mention again about test partition difference due to making it unique

-        3.  consider making test-partition not unique so this could be used to compare with other studies
+        4.  consider making test-partition not unique so this could be used to compare with other studies

     2. Relationship between tau threshold vs. performance vs.